PiresMA/Ising_like_models_interdisciplinary_applications/README.md

 Biology:
+* Weber, Marc, and Javier Buceta.
+"The cellular Ising model: a framework for phase transitions in multicellular environments."
+Journal of The Royal Society Interface 13.119 (2016): 20151092.
+* Vtyurina, Natalia N., et al. "Hysteresis in DNA compaction by Dps is described by an Ising model."
+Proceedings of the National Academy of Sciences (2016): 201521241.
 * Muñoz, Victor.
 "What can we learn about protein folding from Ising-like models?."
 Current opinion in structural biology 11.2 (2001): 212-216.
 * Liu, Yi, and James P. Dilger.
 "Application of the one-and two-dimensional Ising models to studies of cooperativity between ion channels."
 Biophysical journal 64.1 (1993): 26.
 * Rice, John Jeremy, et al. "Ising model of cardiac thin filament activation with nearest-neighbor cooperative interactions."
 Biophysical journal 84.2 (2003): 897-909.